jitendrarmishra/blog-in-codeigniter/README.md

 This custom blog in codeigniter

 Step1 : Download the files
-Step2 : Uzip in a floder
+Step2 : Unzip in a floder
 Step3 : Import database from database folder
 Step4 : Go to application/config/database.php and set the database name, username & Password